kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

   <div class="figcaption"><br>Next follows the backward pass through the multiplication gate of the normalized input and the vector of gamma.<br>
   </div>
 </div>
 For any function `f = x * y` the derivation with respect to one of the inputs is simply just the other input variable.
 This also means, that for this step of the backward pass we need the variables used in the forward pass of this gate (luckily stored in the `cache` of aboves function).
 So again we get the gradients of the two inputs of these gates by applying chain rule (  = multiplying the local gradient with the gradient from above).
-For `gamma`, as for `beta` in step 9, we need to sum up the gradients over dimension `N`, because the multiplication was again row-wise.
+For `gamma`, as for `beta` in step 9, we need to sum up the gradients over dimension `N`.
 So we now have the gradient for the second learnable parameter of the BatchNorm-Layer `gamma` and "only" need to backprop the gradient to the input `x`, so that we then can backpropagate the gradient to any layer further downwards.

 ### Step 7